learn-co-students/use-this-module-2-code-challenge-round-1-nyc-web-071618-rails-first-round-code-challenge-1534775935/README.md

 We have several different powers and each can be bestowed upon **more than one heroine**.
 Each heroine can only have **one power**.

+#heroine belongs to power
+# power has many heroines
+#

 ## Instructions / Deliverables

 Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one.